empovit/fido-device-onboard-demo/README.md

 After the device has been initialized, it can be onboarded by copying its Ownership Voucher (OV) from the manufacturing server to the owner server.

+**Note**: This is not needed if the servers run on the same server.

 ```console
 ansible-playbook sync-vouchers.yml -i <inventory>
 ```